open/close all folders

-- The Tasting Judge, Harvey, from Nectar Of The Gods does this effortlessly and constantly throughout the Tournament Arc.
+- The Tasting Judge, Harvey, from Nectar of the Gods does this effortlessly and constantly throughout the Tournament Arc.
 It's not for dramatic effect or because he's angry, it's just an easier way to quickly judge through dozens of drinks without verbally announcing the loser.

 - Zintiel does this in Flaky Pastry.

-Hey, what did that orange ever do to you?!
+Alt Text: Hey, what did that orange ever do to you?!

 - Used in an episode of Code Lyoko.
 Yumi is in the middle of threatening Sissi when her cup (made of plastic or something otherwise hard to break, but not glass) shatters.
 Yumi's hand is mildly cut (but no blood) and Sissi wisely backs down.
 Somewhat subverted in that Yumi wasn't actually responsible for breaking the cup; XANA has been testing sonic vibrations to eventually knock down the school.
 Yumi is as surprised as Sissi when the cup breaking occurs.

-- On Phineas And Ferb, Isabella snaps a pencil in "Summer Belongs to You" when Phineas talks about failed romantic encounters in Paris, oblivious to the fact that she wanted one with him.
+- On Phineas and Ferb, Isabella snaps a pencil in "Summer Belongs to You" when Phineas talks about failed romantic encounters in Paris, oblivious to the fact that she wanted one with him.